 Car Backfires When Accelerating + Check Engine Light

 Want the broader guide first?
-If the symptom is not only during acceleration, start with Car Popping / Backfire
+If the symptom is not only during acceleration, start with Car Popping or Backfire

 Feels more like sputtering or jerking than true backfire?
 If the engine feels choppy or the car bucks when you press the gas, see Car Sputters When Accelerating or Car Jerks When Accelerating